ebaran/docs/docs/tutorials/TutorialASA.md

 }
 };

-// Recover accounts used in example
+// Recover accounts created in Step 1A

-var account1_mnemonic = "portion never forward pill lunch organ biology" + " weird catch curve isolate plug innocent skin grunt" + " bounce clown mercy hole eagle soul chunk type absorb trim";
-var account2_mnemonic = "place blouse sad pigeon wing warrior wild script" + " problem team blouse camp soldier breeze twist mother" + " vanish public glass code arrow execute convince ability" + " there";
-var account3_mnemonic = "image travel claw climb bottom spot path roast" + " century also task cherry address curious save item" + " clean theme amateur loyal apart hybrid steak about blanket" var recoveredAccount1 = algosdk.mnemonicToSecretKey(account1_mnemonic);
+// paste in mnemonic phrases here for each account

+var account1_mnemonic = "PASTE your phrase for account 1 from Step 1A";
+var account2_mnemonic = "PASTE your phrase for account 2 from Step 1A";
+var account3_mnemonic = "PASTE your phrase for account 3 from Step 1A"

+var recoveredAccount1 = algosdk.mnemonicToSecretKey(account1_mnemonic);
 var recoveredAccount2 = algosdk.mnemonicToSecretKey(account2_mnemonic);
 var recoveredAccount3 = algosdk.mnemonicToSecretKey(account3_mnemonic);